Costanera Tower (Gran Torre Costanera) in Santiago, Chile

 Renowned for its astonishing ecological diversity, Chile’s myriad of regions also encompass a diverse fabric of cultures.

-Travellers to Chile can wander the streets of Santiago and Valparaiso, discovering the country’s rich history through it’s socially-charged street art, or visit family-owned vineyards to learn about both traditional and modern wine-growing methods.
+Travelers to Chile can wander the streets of Santiago and Valparaíso, discovering the country’s rich history through its socially charged street art, or visit family-owned vineyards to learn about both traditional and modern wine-growing methods.

 Witness one of the most remote and magnetic cultures in the world on Easter Island (Rapa Nui), strewn with the fascinating archaeological sites of the native Polynesian Rapa Nui people.

-You can go from re-tracing the footsteps of ancient nomadic communities of the Atacama Desert, to hearing the stories of the indigenous people of Patagonia and sharing a meal on a traditional ranch, surrounded by some of the greatest natural wonders in the world.
+You can go from retracing the footsteps of ancient nomadic communities in the Atacama Desert to hearing the stories of the indigenous people of Patagonia and sharing a meal on a traditional ranch, surrounded by some of the world's greatest natural wonders.

 It’s incredibly important to protect these precious ecosystems and to support the local communities and indigenous populations.

-We encourage all visitors to Chile to travel in a responsible and respectful manner, ensuring their visit leaves a positive impact.
-Here are our top tips for a responsible holiday in Chile.
+We encourage all visitors to Chile to travel responsibly and respectfully, ensuring their visit leaves a positive impact.
+Here are our top tips for a responsible vacation in Chile.

-Chile is home to some of the most pristine corners of the planet, and while an excellent system of national parks and reserves is working to preserve portions of this beautiful environment, deforestation and mining is threatening it all.
+Chile is home to some of the most pristine corners of the planet, and while an excellent system of national parks and reserves works to preserve parts of this beautiful environment, deforestation and mining threaten it all.

 Between 1985 and 1995, nearly two million hectares of Chile’s native temperate rainforests were destroyed by loggers and replaced with pine and eucalyptus tree farms.
-While Chile now has the largest pine plantations in the world, they are also facing the extinction of their precious rainforest.
+While Chile now has the world's largest pine plantations, it is also facing the extinction of its precious rainforest.

-Chile has the second largest expanse of temperate rainforest, out of only seven of these rare ecosystems that exist in the world.
-It’s home to an incredible diversity of species that are endemic to Chile, including the hummingbird and the pudú, the world’s smallest deer.
+Chile has the second-largest expanse of temperate rainforest, out of only 7 of these rare ecosystems worldwide.
+It’s home to an incredible diversity of Chilean endemic species, including the hummingbird and the pudú, the world’s smallest deer.

 As loggers continue to raze these irreplaceable ecosystems, Chile's unique animal and tree species become threatened with extinction.

 When mining companies operate near glaciers, arsenic-laden dust covers and contaminates the glaciers.
-Along with accelerating the melting of the glaciers, it also threatens one of Chile’s most crucial water supplies.
+Along with accelerating glacier melting, it also threatens one of Chile’s most crucial water supplies.

-With around three-quarters of Chile’s population relying on the fresh water that melts from the glaciers, an urgent intervention needs to happen to protect the glaciers and prevent irresponsible mining.
+With around three-quarters of Chile’s population relying on the fresh water that melts from glaciers, an urgent intervention is needed to protect the glaciers and prevent irresponsible mining.

-Most national parks across Chile require an entry fee and paying these fees is one of the best ways you can support the national park systems, as the money goes towards the maintenance and protection of the national parks.
+Most national parks across Chile charge an entry fee, and paying these fees is one of the best ways you can support the national park system, as the money goes towards the maintenance and protection of the parks.

-When Chile’s incredible landscapes are preserved, more travellers are drawn to the country, which boosts the tourism industry and provides income and jobs for local people.
+When Chile’s incredible landscapes are preserved, more travelers are drawn to the country, boosting the tourism industry and providing local people with income and jobs.

 If both the government and Chilean citizens equate environmental conservation with increased income and opportunities, they will have even more reason to protect the environment.

-You can support the preservation of the rainforests by visiting protected areas, including the Alerce Costero National Park.
-The area protects alerce trees, an ancient evergreen tree that has been widely destroyed, as well as the wildlife and endangered Chaihuin indigenous people of the region.
+You can support the preservation of rainforests by visiting protected areas, such as the Alerce Costero National Park.
+The area protects alerce trees, an ancient evergreen tree that has been widely destroyed, as well as the wildlife and the endangered Chaihuin indigenous people of the region.

 Whatever you take in, you must take out.
-This is important wherever you travel, however it’s particularly crucial in remote regions or wilderness areas, where locals may not have adequate facilities to dispose of your waste.
-Try to avoid plastic bags, always take your rubbish with you, and use a refillable water bottle.
+This is important wherever you travel; however, it’s particularly crucial in remote regions or wilderness areas, where locals may not have adequate facilities to dispose of your waste.
+Try to avoid plastic bags, always take your trash with you, and use a refillable water bottle.

-It is illegal to light campfires in wilderness areas in Chile, as they can quickly get out of control and destroy precious forests and wildlife.
-You should also abstain from smoking in these areas, to avoid starting a fire and polluting the beautiful environment.
+It is illegal to light campfires in Chile's wilderness areas, as they can quickly get out of control and destroy precious forests and wildlife.
+You should also abstain from smoking in these areas to avoid starting a fire and polluting the beautiful environment.

-From the dry desert in the north, to the wild peaks of Patagonia, Chile often struggles with water scarcity.
-Try not to waste more than you need.
+From the dry desert in the north to the wild peaks of Patagonia, Chile often struggles with water scarcity.
+Try not to use more water than you need and follow any local recommendations for water conservation

 Responsible Wildlife Watching

-However, many whale and dolphin watching tours can be incredibly destructive to the animals and the environment, and it’s important to avoid any activities that harm wildlife including feeding or touching them.
+However, many whale and dolphin-watching tours can be incredibly destructive to the animals and the environment, and it’s important to avoid activities that harm wildlife, including feeding or touching them.

 If you have any concerns or questions about your wildlife watching activities, speak to our Luxury Travel Specialists, who can advise you on the best responsible tours and lodges.